AbinavRavi/AbinavRavi.github.io/_posts/2021-02-11-Apache_beam.markdown

 **Disclaimer**: I am entirely new to the field of Data engineering and ETL pipelines, So this post may not contain any comparisons to previous packages.

+### Word Count: The hello world of Data processing